darcamo/cmake-integration/README.md

       executable.
 Any subsequence call to `cmake-integration-run-last-target` will use these arguments as well.

 4.  **Debug Target:**
-    - Use `cmake-integration-debug-last-target` to launch GDB or a DAP client for debugging the last compiled executable (see the `cmake-integration-use-dap-for-debug` variable).
+    - Use `cmake-integration-debug-last-target` to debug the last compiled executable.

 5.  **Run Tests:**
     - You can always choose a target that has the executable for your tests and run it as usual.